 Since 2007, she has been part of several group painting exhibitions with venues including Altro Mondo Arte Contemporanea, LRI Art Pavilion, Artasia Gallery, Verdana Art Gallery, Krem Contemporary Art, Secret Fresh, and Vinyl on Vinyl.

 She presently lives in Sta.
-Ana, Manila with her delightful cat named Salvatore.
-When she's not holed up in her studio, she's usually out for a long drive, training in Jeet Kune Do and Muay Thai/ boxing, checking out a foodie spot, or cozily settled in some quiet hole-in-the-wall cafe.
+Ana, Manila.
+When she's not holed up in her studio, she's usually out for a long drive, training in Jeet Kune Do and Muay Thai, checking out a foodie spot, or cozily settled in some quiet hole-in-the-wall cafe.
 She continues to produce masks, photographs, paintings, and illustrations profusely with the hope of improving more on her craft.

 “If Katrina, painter,is fascinated with anatomy and thoughts of suicide, she tries not to show that she’s morbid about it, though she may be telling us life is a matter of life and death.
 As far as her art is concerned, life is a jungle of intense experiences glossed over by bright colors, including primary ones, and voluptuous images o fbeautiful women – her subjects look a lot like a certain Katrina Pallon – butwho can blame her?
 She’s telling us that it is no accident that women – Eve’s daughters – happen to be the most attractive of the flora and fauna in that mysterious jungle.